-I studied anthropology at the University of Queensland and then joined the Department of Nursing at the University of Technology, Sydney, as a research assistant.
-In 1997 I moved to London and worked in the health policy and economic research unit at the British Medical Association on a ten-year longitudinal study of doctors' careers.
-During this time I also completed a masters in health services/systems research from the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
-My thesis on changes in medical professionalism was published in Sociology of Health and Illness.
+I studied anthropology at the University of Queensland, followed by a masters in health services/systems research, a joint programme between the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
+My masters dissertation, on changes in medical professionalism, was published in Sociology of Health and Illness.

 My postdoctoral research, at University College London, was on the governance of quality and safety in hospitals.
 I joined the School of Health Sciences in 2018.

 I am a Fellow of the Royal Anthropological Institute, a Fellow of the Higher Education Academy, and an executive member of the Society for Studies in Organising Healthcare.
 Since 2016 I have been a member of the Scientific Committee for the international conference on Organisational Behaviour in Health Care.

 How do medical directors improve care?
 Through ‘translation work’, ‘diplomatic work’, and ‘repair work'

 Why social science can help us better understand organisational change in healthcare

 Governments want healthcare staff to change patients' behaviour - but that's unlikely to work